python/cpython/Doc/library/importlib.metadata.rst

 ``importlib.metadata`` queries the list of :term:`meta path finders <meta path finder>` on :data:`sys.meta_path`.

-By default ``importlib.metadata`` installs a finder for distribution packages found on the file system.
+The implementation has hooks integrated into the ``PathFinder``, serving metadata for distribution packages found on the file system.
-This finder doesn't actually find any *distributions*, but it can find their metadata.

 The abstract class :py:class:`importlib.abc.MetaPathFinder` defines the interface expected of finders by Python's import system.